Wynonna Judd: 2011–present: Start of the Big Noise, end of The Judds

 On April 30, 2022, Naomi Judd died from a self-inflicted gunshot wound.
 She had suffered for years from depression and mental illness.
 It was nineteen days after the final performance of The Judds at the 2022 CMT Music Awards and a day before The Judds were inducted as a duo into the Country Music Hall of Fame.

 When The Judds were inducted into the Hall of Fame the following day, Wynonna and her sister Ashley paid tribute to their mother on stage.
 A memorial service for Naomi Judd was televised on May 15.
 Wynonna announced that she would honor the original tour dates she and her mother had planned for summer 2022 as a tribute to her, supported by several female country artists.
 The tour was chronicled in the documentary Wynonna Judd: Between Hell and Hallelujah, which was released on April 26, 2023.

 On November 2, 2022, CMT produced a concert special; CMT Presents The Judds:Love Is Alive-The Final Concert in Murfreesboro, Tennessee where Judd and all the guest stars who appeared along last fall's tour routing converged for a show that was meant to more or less recreate the Judds’ famous original farewell concert back in 1991, shot on the same stage.
 The emotional concert featured special performances by Ashley McBryde, Brandi Carlile, Kelsea Ballerini, Martina McBride, and Little Big Town.

+On June 9, 2026, Judd announced that The Hard Truth, her first studio album in ten years, would be released on October 2 and is the first time she has co-written songs on one of her projects.